 Anyone who’s ridden Shimano GRX will be able to tell you that the braking is one of the best.
 With tech borrowed from their MTB groups to deliver stronger and more controlled stopping power.
 Curiously, I actually find that this makes me faster and more daring on technical descents, as I’m confident that I’ll be able to brake effectively when I need to.

 Specialized’s Future Shock system has divided opinion for years.
 That’s unlikely to change as they employ the latest generation across most of the Diverge range.
 Future Shock 2.0 now features hydraulic actuation and a twisty top cap that allows you to adjust the level of damping on the fly.
 You can switch between 20mm of ‘suspension’ and little movement as you move between different surfaces.

-In reality, I found it quite difficult to feel the Future Shock at work as I rode over rough terrain.
+In reality, I found it quite difficult to feel the effect of the Future Shock at work as I rode over rough terrain.
 It’s most noticeable when riding uphill, out of the saddle on smooth tarmac, i.e. when it’s not useful.
-In this circumstance, you could easily switch it to the stiffest setting to avoid the feedback from your bodyweight on the bars, or shift your weight onto the pedals rather than over the front of the bike when climbing.
-If you think that the 20mm of travel will take out any feedback from the trail to totally cushion your ride, you’d be wrong.
+In this circumstance, you could easily switch it to the stiffest setting to avoid the feedback from your weight on the bars, or shift your weight onto the pedals rather than over the front of the bike when climbing.
+If you think that the 20mm of travel will take out all feedback from the trail to totally cushion your ride, you’d be wrong.